Cory Bernardi

 Cory Bernardi (born 6 November 1969) is an Australian conservative political commentator and former politician.
 He was a Senator for South Australia from 2006 to 2020, and was the leader of the Australian Conservatives, a minor political party he founded in 2017 but disbanded in 2019.
 He is a former member of the Liberal Party of Australia, having represented the party in the Senate from 2006 to 2017.

-Bernardi is a conservative Catholic Christian and author of The Conservative Revolution.
+Early life and education

+Cory Bernardi was born in Adelaide on 6 November 1969.
+His father was an Italian immigrant who migrated to Australia in 1958.
+His maternal grandfather was a trade unionist and staunch Labor supporter.

+Bernardi took a business and management course at South Australian Institute of Technology, before winning a scholarship and furthering his rowing career at the Australian Institute of Sport in 1989.